dtonhofer/prolog_notes/other_notes/about_negation/README.md

 but it's not a well-chosen vocabulary.
 In fact, "breakdown of `\+`" would be clearer.

+From _"The Art of Prolog"_ 1st ed. p.
+166:

+> The implementation of negation as failure using the cut-fail combination does not work correctly for nonground
+> goals (...).
+In most standard implementations of Prolog, it is the responsibility of the programmer to ensure
+> that negated goals are grounded before they are solved.
+This can be done either by a static analysis of the
+> program, or by a runtime heck, using the predicate _ground_ (...)

 In [Logic programming and negation: A survey](https://www.sciencedirect.com/science/article/pii/0743106694900248), (Krzysztof R.Apt, Roland N.Bol, 1994), we read: